 MM106 is a vigorous tree in Scotland and produces a tree 10 to 15 feet high.
 Can be used to form a traditional looking orchard.
 Takes a bit longer to produce the quantities seen on more dwarfing stocks.

-We use a dwarfing stock for small gardens, Quince A. Trees reach around 10 feet.
+We use a dwarfing stock for small gardens, Quince A. Sometimes the even smaller Quince C stock.
+Trees reach around 6 to10 feet with these.
 For the traditional orchard, we use pear seedling as the stock.
 These trees will grow 20 feet or more and live to a great age.

 There are several stocks for plums.

-St Julien is quite vigorous and will produce a tree about 15 feet tall.
+St Julien and Wavit are quite vigorous and will produce a tree about 15 feet tall.
 Very productive.